 - ¼ preserved lemon rind

 - 1 cup ice

-- 6 spicy olives (make your own by placing 6 queen sized pimento stuffed olives in a small bowl and cover with olive juice.
-Stir in 1/4 tsp crushed red pepper.
+- 6 spicy olives (Make your own spicy olives: put 6 queen sized pimento stuffed olives in a small bowl and cover with olive juice.
+Stir in ¼ teaspoon crushed red pepper.
 Cover and let sit for at least 2 hours in the refrigerator)

 - 2 skewers for olives

 - Chill two martini glasses in the freezer.
 Place 3 olives on each skewer and set aside.

 - Cut off the pulp from the preserved lemon rind and place the pulp in a cocktail shaker.
 Cut the rind into thin strips (I made 8 out of mine) and place all the slices, reserving 2-4 for garnish, into the cocktail shaker with the pulp.
 Muddle the lemon pulp and slices together, then add 1 cup of ice to a cocktail shaker, vodka, and olive juice.
 Shake together for about 30 seconds or until thoroughly chilled and frost begins to form on the outside of shaker.

 - Strain into the two chilled martini glasses and garnish with 3 spicy olives and the reserved lemon slices.
 Cheers!